5 Crutch Words to Eliminate From Your Writing

 ‘Just’ is one of the most common crutch words.
 It’s meant to denote simplicity, but can be completely removed without any loss of meaning in most cases.
 Using the word occasionally can emphasise the idea of simplicity, but overuse makes it redundant.
 Often, removing the word ‘just’ can make a sentence read more impactfully.

 The exception to this is when writing dialogue.
-Just like writers use crutch words unconsciously, so do characters.
+Like writers use crutch words unconsciously, so do characters.
 A carefully placed ‘just’ at the beginning of a cry of exasperation, for instance, can actually emphasise their mental distress and add to the overall picture.

 The trick is to use ‘just’ sparingly and consciously.